Russia Skyline

 Since the February 24, 2022, Russian invasion of Ukraine, the scope and severity of U.S. sanctions and export controls imposed on Russia have expanded significantly.
 There were already sanctions in place on Russia since the country’s 2014 incursions into Ukraine, cyberattacks, malign influence, use of chemical weapons, and election meddling.
 Visit our Russia Country Commercial Guide for a comprehensive overview of these sanctions.

 ITA does not offer legal advice to U.S. companies on sanctions or export controls, nor does it administer sanctions or export controls.
 However, there are many informational USG resources available to U.S. exporters that can help companies with their due diligence when considering opportunities in Russia.
 ITA also maintains the Consolidated Screening List, a list of parties for which the United States Government maintains restrictions on certain exports, reexports, or transfers of items.
-These tools are a consolidation of multiple export screening lists of the Departments of Commerce, State, and the Treasury and may be used as an aid to industry in conducting electronic screens of potential parties to regulated transactions.
+These tools are a consolidation of multiple export screening lists of the Departments of Commerce, State, and the Treasury and may be used as an aid to industry in conducting electronic screening of potential parties to regulated transactions.

 Recent Executive Orders Related to Sanctions (Selected)